mathpn/mathpn.github.io/src/content/blog/new-hcqs.md

 Science has an imperfect but the best-to-date available method to avoid unnecessary research: peer review.
 Every research funding request is evaluated by other members of the scientific community.
 It's very likely that without all the general public attention and pressure **HCQ would never have been tested as much as it has been**.
 Simply put: there was never enough evidence to consider it a viable therapy.
 Thus, if traditional peer review process were followed, **a huge amount of financial and human resources could have been better employed elsewhere**, in other and more promising trials to tackle the COVID-19 pandemic, for instance.

 This also happened in Brazil with [phosphoethanolamine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5102686/).
 A Professor started making unsupported claims that this drug was the "cure" for cancer.
 It quickly gained popularity and momentum, pressing politicians and regulators to test it or even allow its commercialization without any proven efficacy.
-Indeed, the current Brazilian president, Jair Bolsonaro, [wrote a bill that legalized its medical use](https://www.sciencemag.org/news/2016/04/brazil-president-signs-law-legalizing-renegade-cancer-pill) as a congressman, at the time.
-The bill was approved and then revoked by justice.
+Indeed, [a bill that legalized its medical use](https://www.sciencemag.org/news/2016/04/brazil-president-signs-law-legalizing-renegade-cancer-pill) was approved at the time and later revoked by the judiciary.
 Even human studies were conducted, failing to prove its efficacy against cancer ([here](https://sboc.org.br/noticias/item/826-estudo-sobre-fosfoetanolamina-e-suspenso-por-nao-constatar-beneficio)).
 Again, a huge amount of resources was spent on useless research because of pressure to test a therapy without good evidence from _in vitro_ nor animal studies.

 # Conclusion